nbdc-datahub/hbcd-docs/docs/instruments/demo/basicdemo.md

 - **Administrative screening records** collected by HBCD Study staff, as reported by the birth parent, during the enrolment/screening process (e.g. the age and race/ethnicity of the pregnant study participant)
 - The <a href="../../SED/demo-cg/" target="_blank"><b>Demographics</b></a> instrument (`sed_bm_demo`) within the Social & Environmental Determinants domain

-Basic Demographics are **global, visit-agnostic variables** that do not change over time and should be present and consistent across all Visits (V01, V02, etc.) for the adult/caregiver and beginning at Visit V02 for the child (post-birth). *However*, if only V01 data for a given participant is included in the release (due to ongoing enrollment, participant withdrawal, etc.), then items about their child will be missing, as the child is not born until after the V01 visit.
+Basic Demographics are **global, visit-agnostic variables** that do not change over time and should be present and consistent across all Visits (V01, V02, etc.) for the adult/caregiver and beginning at Visit V02 for the child (post-birth).
+Note that if only V01 data for a given adult participant is included in the release (due to ongoing enrollment, participant withdrawal, etc.), then items about their child will be missing, as the child is not born until after the V01 visit.

 ### Age, Sex, & Other Variables